Arashiryuu/crap/ToastIntegrated/HideUtils/README.md

 # HideUtils
-### A combination plugin featuring hideUsers, hideChannelsPerServer, and hideServers, all rolled into one with some refactoring.
+### A plugin designed to allow hiding of individual users, channels, and or servers.

 ## Download
 **[Click me!](https://betterdiscord.net/ghdl?id=1169)**